Ashley Gavin: Comedy career

 Gavin had long been involved in acting and improv but had never tried standup, so decided to take a standup course with actor and comedian Veronica Mosey, partly because she "wanted a woman's perspective".
 Her first stand-up routine was at an open mic night at The Lantern Comedy Club in New York City.
 It went so well that she remembers thinking when it was finished, "Oh.
 This is what I should be doing."
 About why she decided to make a career change, she later said,The primary reason I do stand up is because it fills the void inside of me that not everyone has.
 If you don’t have a giant gaping hole in your heart or soul, consider yourself lucky.
-But I do, and if I don’t do stand up it eats me from the inside.In 2014 Gavin took leave from her job as a computer science educator to pursue a career as a standup comedian, working a freelance consulting job on the side and living with her mother to save money.
+But I do, and if I don’t do stand up it eats me from the inside.
+In 2014 Gavin took leave from her job as a computer science educator to pursue a career as a standup comedian, working a freelance consulting job on the side and living with her mother to save money.
 Within a few years she had performed a sold-out show at the Times Square comedy club Carolines on Broadway.

-From 2019 to 2020 Gavin did a steady standup comedy gig with Carnival Cruise Line and was their first openly gay comedian, where she refined how to engage straight people as a comedian and a gay woman and would perform every day, sometimes twice a day, for crowds of up to 500 people.
+From 2019 to 2020 Gavin did a steady standup comedy gig with Carnival Cruise Line and was their first openly gay comedian.
+She would perform every day, sometimes twice a day, for crowds of up to 500 people.

+In 2023, Gavin came under fire after reportedly telling an audience member who had previously attempted suicide to "try harder to kill [her]self."

 We're Having Gay Sex

 During the pandemic, Gavin began a podcast and TikTok channel, motivated by the lack of queer dating resources online, saying: I was getting out of my third long-term monogamous relationship in a row.
 I was like, 'obviously I'm not doing something right.' ...
 I've never really existed in a world where queer dating was normal.
 It's starting to be, which is really good.
 In my opinion, it's pretty great to be queer right now.
-So I had the idea of documenting my dating life and gathering these stories.This led Gavin to create We're Having Gay Sex, a comedy podcast which features weekly interviews often focusing on queer dating and sex life.
+So I had the idea of documenting my dating life and gathering these stories.
+This led Gavin to create We're Having Gay Sex, a comedy podcast which features weekly interviews often focusing on queer dating and sex life.
 Guests such as Demi Burnett from The Bachelor, Francesca Farago from Too Hot To Handle, and news anchor Megan Mitchell have appeared on the podcast.

 We're Having Gay Sex was listed as one of the best comedy podcasts of 2020 by Paste Magazine as well as one of the best LGBTQ+ podcasts of 2021 and 2023 by Women's Health, and one of the best queer podcasts by BuzzFeed.